Newsnest1/News-Nest1/README.md

 | `/readyz` | readiness check |

 **Note:**
-If you need to configure environment variables, create a `.env` file in the project root.
-Example variables:
+Create a `.env.example` file in the project root with the following content.
+This file should be committed to your repository.

 ```
 POSTGRES_USER=news
-POSTGRES_PASSWORD=yourpassword
+POSTGRES_PASSWORD=news
 POSTGRES_DB=news
-MEILI_MASTER_KEY=yourmeilikey
+MEILI_MASTER_KEY=your_secure_meili_master_key
 ```

+Then create a `.env` file (`cp .env.example .env`) and replace the placeholder values.
+The `.env` file should be listed in your `.gitignore` and never be committed.

 ---